-- 1. You may deduct your state and local income taxes on your Federal return up to a combined total of \$10,000 in 2022 (including property taxes) if you itemize deductions. - 2.
+- 1. You may deduct your state and local income taxes on your Federal return up to a combined total of \$10,000 in 2023 (including property taxes) if you itemize deductions. - 2.
 If you pay the estimated state income taxes, (typically due on January 15) by December 31, you will gain a larger Federal deduction for the current year.

 NOTE: If you are subject to the alternative minimum tax (AMT) this year, you may not benefit from nonbusiness tax deductions because you cannot deduct state/local taxes for AMT purposes.
-Please consult with us before prepaying any taxes.